rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 4. Article details.
 5. Comments panel for an article.
 6. "What's New" page from the admin panel.
 Displays latest updates and news.
 7. "Look & Feel" page from the admin panel.
-Customize theme by choosing colors, fonts and adding your own app icon & logo.
+Customize theme by choosing colors, fonts and adding your own app icon, logo & cover.
 8. "Content" page from the admin panel.
 Show/hide categories of articles in the mobile web app.
 9. "Settings" page from the admin panel.
 Set display mode and add your Google Analytics Id.
 10. "More" page from the admin panel.
 Other capabilities offered in the premium hosted platform.